Porte Désilles

-The porte Désilles (or mémorial Désilles) is a memorial gate in the French city of Nancy.
-It is considered to be the oldest War memorial in France.
+The Porte Désilles or Mémorial Désilles is a memorial gate in Nancy, France.
+It is considered to be the oldest war memorial in France.

-It is located on place du Luxembourg, on the northern extension of cours Léopold and the esplanade du Souvenir-Français, at the junction of rue Désilles, rue de Metz and rue de la Craffe.
+It is located on the Place du Luxembourg, on the northern extension of the Cours Léopold and the Esplanade du Souvenir-Français, at the junction of the Rue Désilles, the Rue de Metz and the Rue de la Craffe.
 It was built between 1782 and 1784 to designs by the architect Didier-Joseph-François Mélin on the initiative of the Comte de Stainville, commander in chief of Lorraine.

-This monument was intended to close the view at the end of cours Léopold and to open a view out onto the route de Metz, as well as to provide a memorial to citizens of Nancy who had died in the American Revolutionary War, specifically during the Siege of Yorktown (1781).
+This monument was intended to close the view at the end of the Cours Léopold and to open a view out onto the Route de Metz, as well as to provide a memorial to citizens of Nancy who had died in the American Revolutionary War, specifically during the Siege of Yorktown (1781).

-Its name was initially porte Saint-Louis, then porte Stainville, and finally took its present name in memory of André Désilles and his death in the Nancy affair.
+Its name was initially the Porte Saint-Louis, then the Porte Stainville, and finally took its present name in memory of André Désilles and his death in the Nancy affair.
 It was made a monument historique on 15 January 1925.